 The Care Act introduced additional pressures on already stretched Adult Social Care (ASC) services.
 With increasing volumes, an ageing population and in light of COVID-19 challenges, this vital service is under strain and will struggle if left unchanged.

-One positive outcome of the pandemic is that it has accelerated public sector ambitions and engagement with digital approaches.
-Each of the six councils engaged in this project are keen to help co-design and develop more effective self-service, digital approach to support service users, occupational therapists, service leads and all those involved in the care and support assessment process.
+One positive outcome of the pandemic is that it accelerated public sector ambitions and engagement with digital approaches.
+Each of the six councils engaged in this project were keen to help co-design and develop a more effective self-service, digital approach to support service users, occupational therapists, service leads and all those involved in the care and support assessment process.

-Led by public sector experts and innovative technology designers/developers Looking Local, this project will deliver a Minimum Viable Product (MVP) for a digital self-service & assisted self-service approach to the Care & Support Assessments (CSA) process.
+Led by public sector experts and innovative technology designers/developers Looking Local, this project delivered a Minimum Viable Product (MVP) for a digital self-service & assisted self-service approach to the Care & Support Assessments (CSA) process.

 - Scripts for all 10 areas of the Care Act and corresponding animations